tz-wrapped/tezos-btc/README.md

 interact with the chain at all.
 This flag is basically used for testing purposes in order to check that argument parser is sane.

+Note that instead of plain addresses you can use `tezos-client` aliases as an arguments in `tzbtc-client`.
+E.g. `tzbtc-client mint --to alice --value 500` (assuming that `alice` is an alias for some address in `tezos-client`).

 `tzbtc-client` also provides multisig support.

 Multisig interaction based on [generic multisig contract](contracts/MultiSigGeneric.tz).